foundersandcoders/coursebook/src/course/application/git.md

 Deploy your site to GitHub Pages in the repository settings.
 You'll receive a link to the live version of your site.

-Add this url to your README and repository description.
+Add this url to your `README.md` and repository description.

 It can take a few minutes for GitHub to deploy the repository for the first time.
 You might need to wait a little while before you see your changes live.

 ## Making changes

 Once you have a local and remote repository connected, you'll be able to keep both in sync by regularly staging, committing and pushing your changes to GitHub.
-Getting into the habit of doing this regularly will help you make sure your codebase is backed up and version-controlled.

 There's no hard and fast rule for how often you should commit.
 This might be after every 20 lines of code; every 30 or 60 minutes; or after each feature you complete.
-Getting into the habit of small commits often will give you a good level of practice with _git flow_ as well as GitHub activity on your profile (green squares).
+Getting into the habit of making small commits often will give you a good level of practice with _git flow_ as well as GitHub activity on your profile (green squares).
+Regularly pushing your changes will ensure your codebase is backed up and version-controlled.

 Once you have a local and remote repository connected, keep them in sync by regularly staging, commiting and pushing your changes.